-With people becoming more visual and fast-paced, podcasts are becoming one of the most popular mediums for obtaining information.
+Podcasts are becoming one of the most popular mediums for obtaining information.
 Before 2013, podcasts were that grey area that startups and podcasts may or may not have used to relay information to the public.
 However, they are now becoming the leading platform for unregulated, uncensored conversation.

 What is a podcast?

-Podcasts are a series of talks or conversations that are generally released episodically with one or more recurring hosts that discuss or debate different topics.
+Podcasts are a series of talks or conversations that are generally released episodically with one or more recurring hosts who discuss or debate different topics.
 They are a great way to build genuine connections with an audience.

-Podcasts are also a great public relations benefit for businesses because they generally share information about new products, company information, or general information related to an industry in a relatively informal way.
-A podcast can provide a format for sharing expertise in the industry, inject enthusiasm and can add an air of authority to the information that may be lacking in the written word.
+The success of podcasts generally comes from the number of subscriptions and repeat listeners.
+When listenership gets to a large scale, podcasts can run paid ads or endorsements from other businesses and begin building a revenue stream.
+Podcasts are also a great public relations tool for businesses because they generally share information about new products, company information, or general information related to an industry in a relatively informal way.
+A podcast can provide a format for sharing expertise in the industry, inject enthusiasm, and can add an air of authority to the information that may be lacking in the written word.

 Hearing the voice of a presenter actually gives the audience a strong connection rather than just reading the information on a webpage.
 If a company creates regular podcasts, listeners become familiar with the voice and presentation style.